harpyd/thestis/README.md

 You can see an example of the `Specification` at the link [here](https://github.com/harpyd/thestis/tree/main/examples/specification).

 When you trigger the pipeline launch in some way, a `Performance` is created.
-We can say that the `Performance` looks like a program compiled from a `Specification`.
-The `Performance` is a kind of collected context about the test at the time of launch from the active `Specification` of the `TestCampaign`.
-Somewhat similar to Github Action.
-The `Performance` collects the entire dynamic context and the state of the current startup in the `Flow`.
+We can say that `Performance` looks like a program compiled from a `Specification`.
+The `Performance` is a kind of collected context about the test at the time of launch from the active `Specification` of `TestCampaign`.
+Somewhat similar to Github Action.`Performance` collects the entire dynamic context and the state of the current startup in the `Flow`.

-A `Flow` is an analog of an attempt at Github Action.
-Stores information about the launch of the `Performance`.
-The `Performance` will always have one `Flow`.
-The `Performance` can be restarted (for example, if a test fails), each time the `Performance` is restarted, the number of `Flows` will increase.
+`Flow` is an analog of an attempt at Github Action.
+Stores information about the launch of `Performance`. `Performance` will always have at least one `Flow`. `Performance` can be restarted (for example, if a test fails), each time the `Performance` is restarted, the number of `Flows` will increase.

-During the test run, the `Flow` and each individual `thesis` execution status may end up in one of the states:
+During the test run, `Flow` and each individual `thesis` execution status may end up in one of the states:
 * __`NotPerformed`__
 * __`Performing`__
 * __`Passed`__